Why does the ACT Government do kangaroo research?

 What research is completed, underway or planned?

-The ACT Government is playing a role in several areas of kangaroo research, through the Conservation, Planning and Research Unit within the Environment and Sustainable Development Directorate.
+The ACT Government is playing a role in several areas of kangaroo research, through the Conservation, Planning and Research Unit within the Environment and Planning Directorate.
 Projects listed below, have either been recently completed, are underway, or are about to commence.

 Research Project Partners